Going Down – Descenders for Rockfish

 Rockfish Descenders blog by George Krumm

-Rockfish descenders are becoming required for everyone, everywhere, because descenders are undoubtedly the best tool we have in the box to prevent the decimation of nonpelagic (aka demersal) rockfish populations, short of not fishing near or on the bottom.
+Rockfish descenders (aka descending devices) are becoming required for everyone.
+Descenders are undoubtedly the best tool we have in the box to prevent the decimation of nonpelagic (aka demersal) rockfish populations, short of not fishing near or on the bottom.

 It is important, as sport anglers, to be able to identify the common nonpelagic rockfish.
 In Alaska, yelloweye, copper, quillback, china, tiger, and silvergray rockfish are some of the ones anglers are most likely to encounter.
 These are the rockfish to consider releasing.